jbo5/analytics_engineer_assessment/README.md

   - Rank products within each `state_of_issue`
   - No tied rankings within regions
   - Most popular product receives rank 1

+**4. Quarterly Performance Analysis**
+- Create a dbt model `quarterly_sales_performance` in the `gold` schema that calculates:
+  - Total sales amount (`settled_sales_production`) and count (`settled_count`) by quarter and product line
+  - Average quarterly sales for each product line
+  - Rolling 4-quarter average sales for each product line (current quarter and previous 3 quarters)
+  - Quarter-over-Quarter (QoQ) growth percentage in sales
+- Handle missing quarters appropriately
+- Include all product lines even if they have no sales in a particular quarter
+- Results should be ordered by product line and quarter to show sales performance progression

 ## Technical Notes
 - The environment consists of two Docker containers: